-It has been my experience that the creative process parallels the spiritual process.
+It has been my experience that the creative process parallels the meditative process.
 The more we open ourselves to the infinite potential of the present moment, the more sincere we become.
-It is with this sentiment that I have devoted much of my life to consciousness studies and to art.
-I have discovered that with time and space, I am able to churn my concerns into creative work that joins people in a communal sensory experience.
+It is with this sentiment that I have devoted much of my life to consciousness and creativity.
+I have discovered that with time and space, I am able to churn my concerns into art that joins people in a communal sensory experience.

 I am an artist because in these scarcity driven times, practically everything we experience is attempting to sell us a “better self”.
 It is my belief that when we stop seeking outside of ourselves for answers and fulfillment, the result is a deep sense of personal authority.
 Art is the medium through which I can share complex questions and concerns without using persuasion.

-I mostly work in the medium of movement.
-That said, I have begun to potentiate my work through an interdisciplinary approach that includes the use of photography, video, audio, writing, and web design.
+I mostly work in the medium of dance.
+That said, I have begun to potentiate my work through the digital arts, sound, and writing.

-One of the primary social concerns that inspires my creative process is women's health and sovereignty and I continue to contribute to the empowerment of femininity through all of the work that I do.
+One of the primary social concerns that inspires my creative process is women's health and sovereignty and I continue to contribute to the empowerment of femininity through my work as a healing practitioner.

 Chicago College of Performing Arts

 Morgan is an experienced dance teacher and choreographer currently on staff at Vail Valley Academy of Dance.
 She grew up training in the Denver area, where she received a diverse education in the disciplines of ballet, tap, jazz, modern dance, and theater.
 She went on to receive a BFA in Acting from Chicago College of Performing Arts and was gifted a scholarship to continue her dance training at Hubbard Street.
 During her time in conservatory she was deeply inspired by her Performance Art professor Kestutis Nakas and discovered a passion for interdisciplinary work.
 Many of Morgan’s favorite performance opportunities have taken place in alternative settings like church basements, rooftops, and storefronts.